 As a result, Hyundai outperformed all competition by February 2009.
 While the industry experienced a 22% drop in sales, Hyundai enjoyed an increase in new vehicle sales by 27% and increased the company’s market share to 4.3% throughout 2009.

-Multiple research studies from previous recessions substantiate that marketing spend during recessions have lasting, strategic impacts across industries.
+Multiple research studies from previous recessions substantiate that marketing spend during recessions has lasting, strategic impacts across industries.

 Sales from companies that cut their marketing and advertising budget during a downturn had barely recovered 50% of lost sales.